mikerodrigues/arp_scan/README.md

 ## Notes

 There are some tests now, but output containing host names instead of IP addresses will not be properly parsed.
-This might be fixed soon.
+This might be fixed soon. if you have a scan that this gem fails to parse, send me your scan output.

 ## Installation